AcidAlchamy/Character-n-Token-Calculator/README.md

 # Character-n-Token-Calculator

-# Text Metrics Dashboard

 ## Overview

-Token &amp; Text Metrics Dashboard is a simple yet powerful desktop application built in Python.
+Characters n' Token Calculator is a simple and lightweight desktop application built in Python.
 The application serves as a utility tool to monitor various text metrics in real-time like Token Count, Keystroke count, and other metrics like:

 - **Token Count**: Number of tokens in the clipboard.
 - **Character Count**: Number of characters in the clipboard.